Orange Bowl

 Beginning in 1992, the Orange Bowl joined with several other bowls to create the Bowl Coalition in an effort to produce an undisputed national champion in college football.
 It subsequently was part of the Bowl Alliance and Bowl Championship Series.
 From 1992 to 2006, the Orange Bowl served as the national championship game of these systems in 1994, 1995, 1998, 2001, and 2005.
 Miami Gardens and the Orange Bowl Committee hosted the BCS National Championship Game in 2009 and 2013 in addition to the regular Orange Bowl game.

 In 2014, the Orange Bowl, along with the "New Year's Six" bowls, became a part of the College Football Playoff.
 As part of the four team playoff from 2014 to 2023, the Orange Bowl served as a semifinal game in 2015, 2018, and 2021.
 When not serving as a semifinal, the Orange Bowl featured the best available team from the ACC versus the second best team from the Big Ten or SEC or Notre Dame.

 With the expansion of the College Football Playoff to twelve teams in the 2024–25 season, the Orange Bowl will serve as either a quarterfinal or semifinal each year.
 It served as a semifinal in 2025 and will serve as a quarterfinal in 2026.
-When serving as a quarterfinal, the Orange Bowl will host the ACC champion, if seeded in the top four.
-When serving as a semifinal, the game will be played one week after New Year's Day and, if the ACC champion is one of the top two seeds, the team will be assigned to the Orange Bowl.
+When serving as a quarterfinal, the Orange Bowl hosted the ACC champion, if seeded in the top four.
+When serving as a semifinal, the game will be played one week after New Year's Day and, if the ACC champion was one of the top two seeds, the team would have been assigned to the Orange Bowl.
+Beginning with the 2027 edition, the Orange Bowl no longer has a conference tie-in.